Bit recycling for scaling random number generators: Test results

 \section{Test results}

-\subsection{Speed of back-end RNGs and \emph{Ad hoc} functions}
+\subsection{Speed of back-end RNGs and {Ad hoc} functions}

-These tables list the average time (in nanoseconds) of the back-end RNGs and the \emph{ad hoc} functions (see the C code in sec.~\vref{sec:adhoc_C}); these same data are plotted as red crosses in the plots of the next section.
-For each family, the fastest function is marked blue; competitors that differ less than $10\%$ are italic and blue; competitors that are slower more than $50\%$ are red.
+These tables list the average time (in nanoseconds) of the back-end RNGs and the \emph{ad hoc} functions (see the C code in Sec.~\vref{sec:adhoc_C}); these same data are plotted as red crosses in the plots of the next section.
+The \emph{ad hoc} functions are grouped in families (that are marked by the horizontal rules); for each family and each hardware, the fastest function is marked blue; competitors that differ less than $10\%$ are italic and blue; competitors that are slower more than $50\%$ are red.

 {

 }